OUR FAVORITE LOCAL RESTAURANTS IN PLAYA DEL CARMEN

 El Fogon is one of the most popular places for tourists, expats, and digital nomads in Playa Del Carmen.
 This Mexican restaurant has everything you can think of for a dirt-cheap price.
 You can get almost anything here.

-What most expats love about this restaurant is the cheap drinks.
+What most expats love about this restaurant are the cheap drinks.
 The drinks taste good but aren’t light on alcohol.

 The food quality is good, but there are other restaurants on this list that have better options.